-In p-type semiconductors, on the other hand, the dopants are quick to snatch and strongly trap any excited electrons to achieve the opposite effect: an abundance of holes that want to accept any externally supplied wandering electrons into their valence bands, and in an external field, will allow these electrons to move from one atom to another without too much work (although jumping between holes requires a bit more energy than surfing in the conduction band).
+In p-type semiconductors, on the other hand, the dopants are quick to snatch and trap any excited electrons with more force than the atoms from which the electrons originally came from.
+This achieves the opposite effect: an abundance of long-lived holes that want to accept any externally supplied wandering electrons into their valence bands.
+In an external field, this sea of holes will allow other electrons to surf from one atom to another without too much work (although jumping between holes requires a bit more energy than just drifting in the conduction band).

 Applying an external field to the junction in the direction identical to this intrinsic field - a process called reverse biasing - only serves to pull charge carriers further away, and therefore widen the depletion layer; appreciable conduction will not occur under these circumstances, at least until the field is strong enough to trigger avalanche breakdown or a similar phenomenon.